commanderturner/nine-mens-morris/README.md

 a pwa version of the game
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# TODO
+classes fine but if get redux working, need to have interface versions without methods will no longer be objects in memory

 ## Available Scripts

 In the project directory, you can run: